 When the bottom drops out of life it becomes apparent who is lined up on your side…and who is passing you a holy hand grenade for your journey.
 The term “Enemy” might be too strong here.
 Often people don’t mean to kill and maim.
 The bad stuff happens accidentally because relationships aren’t shored up.

-.
 Selfish ambition is evil.
-We may legitimize it as goal setting or vision but that’s just a cover up for our problem with our need to seek to control all that goes on around us.
+We may legitimize it as goal setting or vision but that’s just a cover-up for our problem with our need to seek to control all that goes on around us.
 God will eventually deal with us.
-Sometimes through a looming crisis if we insist it come down to that.
+Sometimes through a looming crisis if we insist it comes down to that.
 He is the Controller.
 You are not.
 You only appeared to be in charge for a brief time.